 This year the World Health Organisation’s SAVE LIVES: Clean Your Hands May 5 campaign is linking hand hygiene to the prevention of sepsis in healthcare.

-Over 18,000 Australians suffer from sepsis every year and 5,000 of these will die.
+Over 55,000 Australians suffer from sepsis every year and over 8,700 of these people will die.
 Of those who survive, half are left with a disability or impaired function.

 We know there is about 80% of sepsis cases that are contracted outside of the healthcare setting.
 The remaining 20% are healthcare associated and are often preventable.